evanap003300/Converting_YOLO_Coordinates_To_3D/README.md

 # Drone Tracking: 3D Coordinate Conversion from YOLO Predictions

-This project processes drone position data from two fisheye cameras and converts them into 3D coordinates aligned with OptiTrack measurements.
+This project processes drone position data from YOLO predictions converts them into 3D coordinates aligned with OptiTrack measurements.
 It uses machine learning to achieve accurate coordinate conversion and provides comprehensive visualizations of model performance.

 ## Project Structure